 Special districts like [NAME OF DISTRICT] here in [COMMUNITY/REGION] are local service specialists.

-In addition to [TYPE OF SERVICE PROVIDED], special districts throughout our state provide millions of Californians with essential services, such as fire protection, health, water, utilities, sanitation, parks and recreation, libraries, and even cemeteries and mosquito abatement, that are crucial to our quality of life.
+In addition to [TYPE OF SERVICE PROVIDED], special districts throughout our state provide millions of Oregonians with essential services, such as fire protection, health, water, utilities, sanitation, parks and recreation, libraries, and even cemeteries and mosquito abatement, that are crucial to our quality of life.

 Special districts are “local” because they are formed, governed, and owned by the community.
 They are designed for “service,” to meet the essential needs of their community.
 And, they employ trained experts, or “specialists,” focused on the community’s priorities.